chaosAD/ADC/README.md

+# Scan Multiple ADC Channels

 The following are the steps to scan a number of STM32's ADC channels (polling technique).

 1. Configure the ADC channel pins as analog.
-2. Configure ADC to scan mode (CR1:SCAN = 1), data being right-aligned (for ease of reading), generate EOC (end-of-conversion) at the end of each channel conversion (CR2:EOCS = 1), and turn on ADC (CR1:ADON).
+2. Configure ADC to scan mode (CR1:SCAN = 1), data being right-aligned (for ease of reading), generate EOC (end-of-conversion) at the end of each channel conversion (CR2:EOCS = 1), and turn on ADC (CR2:ADON).
 3. Register the channels to be scanned in the Sequence Register(s).
 4. Clear all the flags (if some error flags are asserted, the conversion will not start)
 5. Start the conversion (CR2:SWSTART)